Ethiopians suffer under Tigray aid shortages | DW | 25.10.2021

 Much of northern Ethiopia is under a communications blackout, making battlefield claims difficult to independently verify.
 But residents in the Amhara city of Dessie on Thursday reported a heavy military presence, as displaced civilians from conflict-hit towns further north continued to arrive.

-Instead, there is increased suffering among the civilian population.
-Over 5 million Ethiopians are now dependent on humanitarian aid for survival.
-Two million have been displaced.
+Instead, suffering has increased among the civilian population.
+Over 5 million Ethiopians are now dependent on humanitarian aid for survival, and some 2 million have been displaced.

 The UN said last week that the number of young children hospitalized due to severe malnutrition between February and August was double the number recorded during the same period last year.